j-silv/cloneai/README.md

 # CloneAI

-This is a program which can digitally "clone" you or your friends voice and personality.
-The inspiration for this project came after my two best friends and I decided to record all of our voice conversations through Discord over the span of a year.
-Having GBs of audio data, I thought of possible applications I could target and one of them was the creation of voice clones of ourselves.
-Some further enhancements were to add real time (online) processing so that we could interact with these voice clones via Discord, Large Language Model (LLM) support so we could ask questions to these clones, and fine-tuning personality of the LLM so that it responds with our personality
+This is a program which can digitally "clone" voices.
+The inspiration for this project came after my two best friends and I decided to record all of our voice conversations through Discord over the span of 2 years.
+Having GBs and hours of single-track audio data, voice cloning seemed like the perfect application.

-# Pipeline

-1. Speech to text
-2. Text to response
-3. Response tweaked with personality
-4. Text to speech

-# Text to speech (TTS)

-I decided to start backwards from the pipeline and have a TTS engine which is fine-tuned on pre-recorded audio from a single speaker.
-This would be a fun little program which runs as a Discord bot and lets you and your friends generate speech from text by sending slash commands.
+To summarize the project: a TTS engine which is trained (or fine-tuned) on pre-recorded audio from a single speaker.
+An inference program then runs as a Discord bot and lets you and your friends generate speech from text by sending slash commands.

-## Pre-requisites
+# Environment setup

-To handle fine-tuning the TTS models and for quickly processing each audio file, I created a Google Compute VM instance with an added T4 GPU.
-This is not strictly necessary, but the audio processing and the model training will be significantly slower if you do it on a CPU-only machine.
+To handle the compute requirements, I created a Google Compute VM instance with a single T4 GPU.
+Using a GPU is not strictly necessary, but the audio processing and the model training will be significantly slower if you do it on a CPU-only machine.

-### Create a Google Compute VM
+## Google Compute VM setup

 Going to the Google Cloud console, we can select a standard VM with GPU support.
 Here are the specs that I chose: